HomeMain content starts here, tab to start navigating

 Trapizzino is Rome’s favorite street food - created in 2008 by one of Italy's most awarded pizza-makers, Stefano Callegari, to capture the Eternal City's vibrant culinary history.

 After quickly becoming a local and international sensation, locations opened up all over Rome.
-Trapizzino can now also be found in Florence and Milan, with Turin and Trieste to be added in 2019.
+Trapizzino can now also be found in Florence, Milan, Trieste and Turin.

 The first U.S location is located on New York's historic Lower East Side.Menus